Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 1

-Sauté liver for 2–3 minutes, then set aside.
+Sauté liver briefly for 2–3 minutes.
+Set aside.

 2